ipspace/netlab/docs/links.md

 * **bandwidth** -- link bandwidth (used to configure interface bandwidth).
 * **mtu** -- link MTU (see [Changing MTU](#changing-mtu) section for more details)
 * **gateway** -- default gateway for hosts attached to the link.
 See [Hosts and Default Gateways](#hosts-and-default-gateways) for more details.

+You can use all link attributes on individual node attachments (dictionary under *node name* key).
+You can also use these node attachment attributes:

+* **ifindex** -- optional per-node interface index used to generate the interface/port name.
+Useful to select specific ports to match typical network designs (example: using high-speed ports for uplinks).

 [^NOIP]: You might need links without IP configuration if you want to test VLANs, bridging, or EVPN.